A Washington Lawyer’s Perspective on Prosecuting People for Internet Misconduct by Starting a Criminal Case or Suing Them in Civil Court

 Civil Protection Orders

 However, the reality is even if there is criminal conduct, unless it is life threatening, it may take well over a month or two for a criminal accusation to be investigated, sent to the prosecutor to be reviewed, and then filed … and that is only if the prosecutor thinks the conduct rises to the level of criminal prosecution.
 Even after the police investigate the matter, the police or prosecutor may decide there is insufficient evidence for a criminal charge or that the matter is not worth charging a crime over.
 One would hope the individual would stop on their own once they realize the police are investigating his or her conduct but that certainly is no guarantee and some don’t.
 If no criminal charges are filed, the abuser may even think their behavior is excusable (a lack of proof does not mean the conduct is legal) and will continue or restart the abuse.
 Even if the criminal case is still being investigated or the government chooses not to file criminal charges, you can still choose to be proactive and file your own civil protection order.
 Even if you do not win a civil protection order, the abuser is put on clear notice to stop and if further misconduct follows, police are more likely to take it seriously.

 Things get a little trickier when you do not know who is writing the harassing things about you online.
-Again, an experienced attorney may help you track down who the individual is through a variety of different methods, including working with the police.
+Again, an experienced lawyer | attorney will help you track down who the individual if possible as generally we know people who trace others online.